 The API platform developer set an ambitious goal for fiscal year 2026: generate $10M in net new revenue.
 Their target audience was a previously untouched market of enterprise clients, but there was a problem.
 These potential customers demanded specific cybersecurity certifications, such as ISO, FedRAMP, and HIPAA, in order to do business with the developer.

-The technical program manager explained, “[Hitting our revenue goals] is dependent on building a robust security framework that reassures our customers, both large and small, that their data is safe.”
-They simply could not qualify for these certifications without strengthening their security posture and that would require adding specialized resources
+The technical program manager explained, "[Hitting our revenue goals] is dependent on building a robust security framework that reassures our customers, both large and small, that their data is safe."
+They simply could not qualify for these certifications without strengthening their security posture and that would require adding specialized resources.
+Before making that determination, it's worth evaluating your existing security stack architecture to understand whether gaps stem from tooling debt or simply from a lack of skilled personnel to operate what's already in place.

 In exploring whether to recruit internally or evaluate MSSP partners, they encountered a few roadblocks.